kubeshop/botkube-docs/versioned_docs/version-0.14/installation/discord/index.md

     export DISCORD_CHANNEL_ID={ID}
     ```

-12. Now, go ahead and install the BotKube backend on your Kubernetes cluster.
+12. Now, go ahead and install the Botkube backend on your Kubernetes cluster.

 :::note
 Follow the first 4 mins of this [Video Tutorial](https://youtu.be/8o25pRbXdFw) to understand the process visually.
 :::

-### Install BotKube Backend in Kubernetes cluster
+### Install Botkube Backend in Kubernetes cluster

-- We use [Helm](https://helm.sh/) to install BotKube in Kubernetes.
+- We use [Helm](https://helm.sh/) to install Botkube in Kubernetes.
 Follow [this](https://docs.helm.sh/using_helm/#installing-helm) guide to install helm if you don't have it installed already.
 - Add **botkube** chart repository:

   ```bash